Biodiversity in Evolved Voxel-based Soft Robots

 ACM Genetic and Evolutionary Computation Conference (GECCO)

-Best paper at complex systems track
+Best paper award at complex systems track

 Links and material: